Alek Thomas Player Props: Diamondbacks vs. Marlins

 Alek Thomas At The Plate

-- Thomas has two doubles, a triple and three walks while batting .184.
+- Thomas is batting .184 with two doubles, a triple and three walks.

-- In three of 13 games this year (23.1%), Thomas has reached safely via hit, and that includes multiple hits twice.
+- Thomas has gotten a hit in three of 13 games this season (23.1%), with multiple hits twice.

-- In 13 games played this year, he has not hit a home run.

-- Thomas has driven in a run twice this season, but just one in each of those games.
+- Thomas has driven in a run twice this year, but just one in each of those games.

-- He has scored at least once three times this season (23.1%), including one multi-run game.
+- He has scored at least one run three times this year (23.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.